A powerful, effective and easy way to differentiate in math is through open-ended tasks. Open-ended math tasks…

 - Neatness: Completed task is neat and easy to understand

 Here are some ways to develop open-ended math tasks that do not take a lot of teacher preparation.
-Click here to download 12 open-ended math task cards to use with grades 1-5 students at any math level.
+Click here to download 12 open-ended math task cards.

 - Compare and Contrast: Students choose two numbers, shapes, graphs, etc and explain in writing and diagrams how they are alike and different.

 - What’s the Question?
 Students are given the answer and then write a word problem with a question for the answer.
 This task card could be given to students at any grade level.

 - What’s the Answer and the Question?
 Students fill in the answer and create a word problem for their answer.

 - Adjust Closed Word Problems: Take closed word problems for your grade level and remove some of the values.